tjFogarty/tj-ie/src/site/posts/text-selection-particle-effects.md

 styles: particles.css
 ---

-After reading {% external-link "https://css-tricks.com/playing-with-particles-using-the-web-animations-api/", "Playing With Particles Using the Web Animations API" %} I wondered if it would be possible to create particle effects based on the user selecting text.
+After reading [Playing With Particles Using the Web Animations API](https://css-tricks.com/playing-with-particles-using-the-web-animations-api/) I wondered if it would be possible to create particle effects based on the user selecting text.

 You could whip up something quick by listening for a `mousedown` event and adding the particles based on the mouse position.
 It looks cool, but I wasn't too happy because it doesn't look as neat, and it doesn't work if you're doing selection with the keyboard.